bakert1/bakert1.github.io/_pages/about.md

 	  Tim after running the 2020 Detroit marathon.
 </p>

 While training for that first marathon, I fell in love with running.
 Once you build up a bit of cardio, running becomes a fulfilling and enjoyable activity.
-Most runs are low intensity which offers the ability to think about life which can be very therapeutic.
-Other times, jamming out to music or listening to audiobooks or podcasts is enjoyable.
-Meanwhile the high intensity runs are challenging but offer a great way to track progress and push your potential.
+Most runs are low intensity which offers the ability to think about life, to jam out to music, or to listen to audiobooks/podcasts.
+Then there's the high intensity runs which are challenging and offer offer a great way push your potential.

 ## Other Interests
 I also enjoy reading as well as listening to audiobooks and podcasts.
-I mostly engage with nonfiction works on science topics, but I always enjoy the excellent fictional works recommended by friends.
+I mostly engage with nonfiction works on science topics, but I also enjoy fictional works, usually at the recommendation of a friend.
 My other interest include pixel art, cross stitching and building legos (particularly the architectures sets).